forcedotcom/cli/releasenotes/README.md

     ```bash
     sf project generate manifest --from-org my-org --excluded-metadata StandardValueSet
     ```
+    Use the existing `--metadata` flag with `--from-org` to specify the metadata components that you want to include in your manifest.
+For example:

+    ```bash
+    sf project generate manifest --from-org my-org --metadata ApexClass --metadata CustomObject
+    ```
+    **Tip**: If your list of included or excluded metadata components is long, consider using `--flags-dir` to [specify the components in a file](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_flag_values_in_files.htm) rather than at the command-line.

     The `project generate manifest` command makes many concurrent API calls to discover the metadata that exists when generating a manifest from an org.
 To limit the number of concurrent requests, use the new SF_LIST_METADATA_BATCH_SIZE environment variable and set it to a size that works best for your org and environment.
 For example, to limit the number of concurrent API calls to 20:

   ```bash